Engineering Exchange Program

 - Successful candidates will demonstrate academic success, maturity, and a desire to experience another culture.

-- 8 Jan or 5 Feb 2019: Arrival dates for optional German language course at Hermann-Hesse-Kolleg in Horb
+- 7 Jan or 5 Feb 2020: Approximate arrival dates for optional German language course at Hermann-Hesse-Kolleg in Horb

-- 4 March 2019: Offenburg University orientation start date for new incoming exchange students
+- 9 March 2020: Approximate Offenburg University orientation start date for new incoming exchange students

 The courses for this exchange program have been carefully selected to align with the sixth semester of the Mechanical Engineering curriculum model.
 Four courses have been pre-approved for ME students to take; students will take three or all four.
 Courses will be taught in English.
 Select the following document to find information about pre-approved courses offered on this program: EN.Offenburg.PreApproved.Courses.pdf.